 It took me longer to recognize that he was sick than an indoor cat due to spending limited time with the outdoor cats.

 And Charcoal was skipping some meal and treat times.
-When I got him help, he was dehydrated, lethargic, had significant weight loss, and not eating much.
+When I got him help, he was dehydrated, lethargic, had significant weight loss, and was not eating much.
 In addition, an X-Ray revealed that he had fluid in his lungs.

 In about a week, Charcoal recovered and was released back into the yard.